-Under GASB 45, based on actuarial valuation, an annual required contribution ("ARC") will be determined for each state or local government employer.
+The Authority currently follows GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other than Pensions (GASB No. 45), GASB No. 45 establishes guidance for the financial reporting of OPEB cost over a period that approximates employees' years of service.
+Under GASB Statement No. 45, based on an actuarial valuation, an Annual Required Contribution (ARC) is determined by the Authority.
 The ARC is the sum of (a) the normal cost for the year (the present value of future benefits being earned by current employees) plus (b) amortization of the unfunded accrued liability (benefits already earned by current and former employees but not yet provided for), using an amortization period of not more than 30 years.
-If a government employer contributes an amount less than the ARC, a net incremental OPEB obligation will result, which is required to be recorded as a liability on its financial statements.
+To the extent that the Authority contributes an amount less than the ARC, a net incremental OPEB obligation will result, which is required to be recorded as a liability on its financial statements.